 The ketogenic diet is all the rave now because people are seeing great results when it comes to weight loss.
 This diet primes the body to use fat, instead of carbs, for energy by reducing carb intake and increasing fat consumption.

-The focus of keto is on high fat and low carb food consumption.
-In general, the macros breakdown is supposed to be 5-10% carbs, 20% protein, and 70-75% healthy fats.
+The focus of keto is on eating high fat and low carb foods.
+In general, the macros breakdown is supposed to be 5-10% carbs, 15-20% protein, and 70-75% healthy fats.

 Healthy fats in the ketogenic diet are not necessarily your traditional “healthy fats.”
 They include grass-fed butter and animal fat.
 With the keto diet, bacon is good!